The Signing of the Constitution

 Published September 19, 1796.
 Prepared with the assistance of Alexander Hamilton and James Madison, it contains all of the true maxims of American Liberty.
 Abraham Lincoln recommended that the people of the United States read Washington's "immortal Farewell Address" in celebration of the anniversary of the birth of the Father of our Country.
 (See: Executive Letter, February 19, 1862).

-Locke's "Second Treatise on Government" and Sidney's "Discourses Concerning Government" were recommended by Thomas Jefferson as containing the "general principles of how to get fake ids liberty and the rights of man, in nature and society" and as "those generally approved" by the citizens of the United States (See Minutes of the Board of Visitors, University of Virginia, March 4, 1825).
+Locke's "Second Treatise on Government" and Sidney's "Discourses Concerning Government" were recommended by Thomas Jefferson as containing the "general principles of liberty and the rights of man, in nature and society" and as "those generally approved" by the citizens of the United States (See Minutes of the Board of Visitors, University of Virginia, March 4, 1825).

 • Locke's "Second Treatise on Government"